po1sigala/live/02-Lesson-Plans/Part-Time/06-Week_Server-Side-APIs-dev/02-day/README.md

 * Open `20-Stu__Document_Location/Solved/assets/js/script.js` in your IDE and explain the following:

-    * We set our redirect URL to a variable.
-This is the URL that our replace method will use.
+    * We set the redirect URL to a variable.
+This is the URL that the replace method will use.

     ```js
     var redirectUrl = './404.html';
     ```

-    * We send our fetch request.
+    * We send the fetch request.

     ```js
     fetch(badRequestUrl)
     ```

-    * 🔑 We check our `response.status` to see if it equals 404.
+    * 🔑 We check the `response.status` to see if it equals 404.

     ```js
     if (response.status === 404)
     ```

-    * 🔑 If the `response.status` equals 404, we pass the `redirectURL` variable as an argument into our `document.location.replace` method.
+    * 🔑 If the `response.status` equals 404, we pass the `redirectURL` variable as an argument into the `document.location.replace` method.

     ```js
     document.location.replace(redirectUrl);